 Directions to Stanpit Marsh:

 Click on the map above to get turn by turn directions from your location...
-Alternatively, here's the address for you to put into your GPS device.
+Alternatively, here is the address for you to put into your GPS device.
 Stanpit Recreation Ground, BH233ND.
 See you here!